-The industrials sector portfolio at Linklaters represents the world’s leading industrial / manufacturing companies covering the following business sectors: Aerospace & Defence, Building Materials, Electronics, Engineering, Forestry, Paper & Packaging, Metals and Multi-industry.
+The industrials sector portfolio at Linklaters represents the world’s leading industrial and manufacturing companies covering the following business sectors: Aerospace & Defence, Building Materials, Electronics, Engineering, Forestry, Paper & Packaging and Multi-industry.

-Global industrial sector activity has historically been dominated by US, German and Japanese multi-nationals or conglomerates.
-The rise of South Korean, Brazilian, Russian, Chinese and Indian companies in industries such as electronics, metals and engineering is a trend that looks certain to continue.
+Global industrial sector activity has historically been dominated by US, German and Japanese multi-nationals or conglomerates but the rise of South Korean, Brazilian, Russian, Chinese and Indian companies in this area is a trend that looks certain to continue.

 Expert in their area of law, our sector specialists have particular insight and understanding of the multiple business segments that make up the industrials sector at Linklaters.
 Their commercial understanding and industry awareness bring another dimension to the legal advice they give, one that is highly valued by clients.

-To discuss legal issues with Linklaters’ global industrials team, please contact one of our sector leaders Satindar Dogra, Achim Kirchfeld, Ben Dulieu or Vincent Ponsonnaille.
+To discuss legal issues with Linklaters’ global industrials team, please contact one of our sector leaders Satindar Dogra, Ben Dulieu, Carsten Grave or Vincent Ponsonnaille.

 Recent significant industrials transactions include advising:

-- United Technologies Corporation on its USD16.5bn acquisition of Goodrich Corporation – UTC’s biggest deal in a decade
+- UTC on its US$16.5bn acquisition of Goodrich Corporation – UTC’s biggest deal in a decade

 - Anglo American on its joint venture with Lafarge to combine their cement, aggregates, ready-mixed concrete, asphalt and contracting businesses

-- Sharp Corporation on the establishment of two joint ventures in the solar sector with Enel Green Power and STMicroelectronics
+- Sharp Corporation on the creation of two JVs with Enel Green Power and STMicroelectronics